seldonian-framework/Tutorials/_tutorials/simple_engine_tutorial.md

 </p>

 <p>
 We might also wonder what the values of the primary objective and the behavioral constraint function were during the candidate selection process.
-All of this information and more is stored in a dictionary that is retrievable via the <a href="">SA.get_cs_result()</a> method:
+All of this information and more is stored in a dictionary that is retrievable via the <a href="https://seldonian-toolkit.github.io/Engine/build/html/_autosummary/seldonian.seldonian_algorithm.SeldonianAlgorithm.html#seldonian.seldonian_algorithm.SeldonianAlgorithm.get_cs_result">SA.get_cs_result()</a> method:
 {% highlight python %}
 cs_dict = SA.get_cs_result() # returns a dictionary with a lot of quantities evaluated at each step of gradient descent print(cs_dict.keys())
 {% endhighlight %}
 This will print all of the keys of this dictionary:
 {% highlight python %}
-['candidate_solution', 'best_index', 'best_feasible_g', 'best_feasible_f', 'solution_found', 'theta_vals', 'f_vals', 'g_vals', 'lamb_vals', 'L_vals']
+['candidate_solution', 'best_index', 'best_g', 'best_f', 'found_feasible_solution', 'theta_vals', 'f_vals', 'g_vals', 'lamb_vals', 'L_vals']
 {% endhighlight %}
 So, to get the primary objective values, we would do:
 {% highlight python %}